-Creating a hedged USD share class for Brazilian Investment Managers.
+Creating a hedged USD share class for Brazilian Fund Managers.

 Hedging BRL: a Case Study into the ways in which to hedge USD/BRL risk and the potential costs.

 Interested in Growing with Overseas Investment?
 Don’t let currency fluctuations stand in your way.

 A Brazilian asset management firm (the client) with an existing USD share class was hedging using BRL/USD futures.
 They were confident that they would be growing the share class substantially and were interested in looking at alternative hedging products to help market to the growing US investor community.
 The client mostly trades in local Brazilian specialist private credit.

 Brunel Advisors is a Latin American specialist advisory and capital raising boutique that works with diverse investment funds (including the client) to raise money offshore.
 Brunel Founding Partner Daniel Rummery says that for local Brazilian investment managers (particularly credit and similar yield focused strategies), currency risk or the cost of hedging is one of the principal obstacles faced by managers looking to raise money offshore.
 As yields remain compressed in the US and Europe, institutional investors continue to look further afield for attractive investments more abundant in emerging markets like Latin America.
 Nevertheless, a cost-effective hedging solution is crucial to ensure that the high local currency return remain attainable for international investors in USD.